Get help to classify textiles and which headings and codes to use.

 - a tailored waistcoat can also be included if the front is made from the same fabric as the outer surface of the other components of the set and the back is made of the lining of the suit coat or jacket

-- a garment designed to cover the lower part of the body, such as trousers, breeches or shorts (but not swimwear), a skirt or divided skirt with neither braces nor bibs
+- a garment designed to cover the lower part of the body, such as trousers, breeches or shorts (but not swimwear), a skirt or divided skirt with neither braces or bibs

-Where a suit or ensemble to be classified under heading codes 6103, 6104, 6203 or 6204 features trimmings or decorations not found on all components, the items will remain classified as suits or ensembles provided the trimmings or decorations are of minor importance and only found on a small number of places on the garments, such as on collars and sleeve ends or on lapels and pockets.
+To be classified under heading 6103, 6104, 6203 or 6204, a suit or ensemble can feature trimmings or decorations not found on all components.
+This only applies when the trimmings or decorations are of minor importance and only found on a small number of places on the garments.
+These could be on collars, sleeve ends or on lapels and pockets.

 The following are always classified as suits, regardless of whether they meet the above conditions: